 See our best buys to compare the best buy to let mortgage rates.

-You can make a hefty profit as an investor of a buy to let property, you just need to make sure you plan appropriately, weigh up the income with the costs and take advantage of the buy to let tips available.
+You can make a hefty profit as an investor of a buy to let property, you just need to make sure you plan appropriately, weigh up the income with the costs and take advantage of the buy to let advice available.
 It’s also fundamental that you seek tax advice before you take the plunge.
 You may also want to consider speaking with other buy to let landlords.

 Note: the Financial Conduct Authority does not regulate some forms of buy to let mortgages.